Granitosaurus/granitosaurus.github.io/content/code/why-gpl.md

 ## Protect Yourself

-For start the license should protect the project contributors and creators.
+First thing first - the license should protect the project contributors and creators.
+In legal terms it's called no-warranty-provided and exlucsion of it can be dangerous.
-This called a warranty provided and it's dangerous.
-Technology law sucks - it's outdated, overly complicated and widely regional where software itself has no borders.
+Technology law sucks -
+it's outdated, overly complicated and widely regional where software itself has no borders.

-Imagine John made a library and used a license that does not fully protect the creators from warranty responsibilities like WTFPL.
-Now some company decides to use it in their software stack, unfortunately John left a bug in his library that either exposed the company to theft or caused their technology to break.
-The company could easily start lawsuit against John and argue that it was John's open source library that cause them issues.
+To illustrate tis danger imagine John made a library and used a license that does not fully protect the creators from warranty responsibilities(like WTFPL).
+Now some company decides to use John's work in their software stack and unfortunately John left a bug in his library that either exposed the company to theft or caused their technology to break.
+In this case the company could easily start lawsuit against John and argue that it was John's open source library that cause them to go under and John would be liable.

-GPL example:
+Most linceses however have this included, GPL for example:

 >For the developers' and authors' protection, the GPL clearly explains that there is no warranty for this free software.
 For both users' and